Fashion Icon Gaultier Hands His Scissors To Sacais Abe - UrduPoint

 Legendary French designer Jean-Paul Gaultier may have hung up his scissors, but his fashion house will live on under an ever-changing carousel of guest designers, he said Wednesday

-"I have the pleasure to announce the new concept for my Haute Couture," 67-year-old Gaultier tweeted.
+"I have the pleasure to announce the new concept for my Haute Couture," 67-year-old Gaultier said.

 "Each season, I will invite a designer to interpret the codes of the House and I am doubly pleased that Chitose Abe of Sacai will be the first one."
 The two were photographed together on the roof of Gaultier's Paris headquarters in the famous blue overalls he and his collaborators wear.